MicrosoftDocs/xamarin-docs/docs/tools/ci/teamcity.md

 When the test is run, the test results will be returned in the form of an NUnit style XML file called **report.xml**.
 TeamCity will display the information in the Build Log.

-For more information about how to submit UITests to Test Cloud, consult Xamarin’s guide on [Submitting Tests to Test Cloud](https://developer.xamarin.com/guides/testcloud/uitest/working-with/submitting-tests-to-xamarin-test-cloud/).
+For more information about how to submit UITests to Test Cloud, consult this guide on [Preparing Xamarin.UITests for Upload](/appcenter/test-cloud/preparing-for-upload/uitest/).

 #### Submitting Calabash Tests to Test Cloud